berkeley-dsep-infra/jupyterlab-a11y-checker/README.md

 ![UI of a11y_checker](./readme_img.png)

-### Contributions Welcome 🌟
+### Contributions Welcome

 We’re building this tool for the community, and we’d love your help!
-Whether it’s improving the algorithms, adding new accessibility checks, or refining the fix suggestions, your contributions can help this project make a broader impact.
+Whether it’s adding new accessibility checks, or refining the fix suggestions, your contributions can help this project make a broader impact.